-Reactive power services are how we make sure voltage levels on the system remain within a given range, above or below nominal voltage levels.
-We instruct generators or other asset owners to either absorb or generate reactive power.
+Reactive power services are how we ensure voltage levels on the system remain within a given range, as mandated in the SQSS (Security and Quality of Supply Standard).
+We instruct generators or other asset owners to either absorb or inject reactive power.

 To address the challenges we are facing for system voltage control, the NGESO are now using a holistic and interactive approach to exploring potential solutions that could enable more participants across technologies and connection types, to provide reactive power services in the right locations.
 This aims to maintain system voltage security, and drive down the overall reactive costs to maximise consumer benefits.